 Start your first row in the corner, spaced 1/2 inch from the wall, with spacers from your laminate dealer, along the wall opposite the tub.
 Lay full-length pieces as far as possible; then measure and cut a piece to fill the remaining distance, minus 1/2 space.
 Place the groove of the tongue and groove toward the wall.

 Start the next row with the cutoff from the first row to stagger the end joints of the boards.
 Tap boards against the previous row with a rubber mallet to snug the groove of the new row against the tongue of the precious row.
 Continue adding rows until you reach the last row before the tub.
 Measure the distance between the two ends of the tub and the last floor board and write it down.

-Cut a piece of cardboard long enough to set beside the full length of the tub and place it in the floor beside the bathtub.
+Cut a piece of cardboard long enough to set beside the full length of the bathtub and place it on the floor beside the tub.
 Measure the greatest distance between the edge of the tub and the edge of the cardboard.
-Cut a wood block ½ inch wider than the measurement using a miter saw.
+Put on goggles, ear protection and a respirator mask and use a miter saw to cut a wood block 1/2 inch wider than the measurement.

-Tape a permanent marker to the edge of the block with tip extending below the block slightly.
-Place the block against the tub so that the marker tip is at least ½ inch in from the edge of the cardboard.
-Drag the block along the face of the tub so that the marker draws the outline of the tub contour onto the cardboard.
+Tape a permanent marker to the edge of the block with the tip extending below the block slightly.
+Place the block against the tub so that the marker tip is at least 1/2 inch in from the edge of the cardboard.
+Drag the block along the face of the tub so that the marker draws the outline of the tub contour on the cardboard.